waltherg/backup.waltherg.github.io/_posts/2013-09-21-plos_one_citation_counts_crossref.md

 ---

 **This post is work in progress**

 This blog post is based on an IPython Notebook that I sketched out on [GitHub](https://gist.github.com/waltherg/6645140) some time ago.
 You can find accompanying data there.

+This post is work in progress conversion from my original IPython Notebook to Markdown (for this post) produced some glitches that I need to amend.

 # PLoS ONE Citation Counts